Murder of Phyllis Reiger: Early life

-Phyllis Reiger was the only child of Peter Reiger and Elizabeth "Bessie" Reiger (nee McClelland).
+Phyllis Reiger was the only child of Peter Reiger and Elizabeth "Bessie" Reiger (née McClelland).
 Reiger was born in the gold mining town of Mount Morgan where her father was a mine foreman.
 But after she developed Bright's disease, the family moved to Rockhampton where Peter Reiger worked as a baker for a short time before purchasing a property called "Myravie" near Kalapa where Phyllis attended Kalapa State School.

 Phyllis' condition worsened and was admitted to Tannachy Private Hospital where after receiving treatment her condition improved and she recovered.

 Reiger turned 18 whilst living at "Myravie", with 50 guests attending a celebratory supper in Phyllis' honour on 2 April 1930.

 Reiger eventually found work at the Excelsior Hotel, which was licensed by Charles Baker and his wife Alexia, who was Reiger's cousin (Elizabeth Reiger's niece).
 Reiger was initially employed as a babysitter for the Baker's young son Garrick but then began helping out in the bar.